 Walls that look as if they are dripping with paint are a colorful backdrop.

 I’m glad to see Bob Ross has made an appearance!

 I love a good ‘before and after’ shot.
 Look at these shelves that have been transformed by Emily Victoria.
 I’m certain that this has a positive impact on the way students look after the materials and resources that we provide.
 The photo below is also from Emily Victoria.
 Isn’t the writing on the wall appealing?
 And what a great message – Art is for Everyone.

 The art room below is the creation of Jamie Amanda Phillips Bozeman who works in a school in Panama City Florida.
 This striking Van Gogh and Mondrian inspired space must be a pleasure to work in.
 There was a phrase about ‘environment’ when I was training to be an art teaching that said ‘Walls Can Teach’.
 That is certainly the case here.

 No contest which is the best spray booth.
 Another creative before and after pic to get us Art Teachers inspired!
 Look at the lovely gradation in that paintwork!
 Thank you Megan Danahy.

 There are lots of great ideas in this art room belonging to Julie Brncich.
-I’m jeallous of all this space and clearly colour is king!
+I’m jealous of all this space and clearly colour is king!
 Check out the paintbrush hall passes!

 Erin Freeland Ledyard’s Van Gogh ‘ART’ letters would transform any dull corner in any Art Room.
 I WANT THEM!!!!